Grey-backed shrike: Movements

 Most individuals winter at lower altitudes within breeding range.
 Northwest race lahulensis appears to be resident or to descend to foothills of Himalayas, whereas nominate race either undertakes altitudinal movements or migrates to non-breeding areas farther south.
 Non-breeders recorded from plains of south China, India south to west Bengal, Bangladesh, Myanmar, north Thailand, Laos and north Vietnam.
 Migrants arrive back on breeding territories by early May.
 Chinese breeders appear to be mainly altitudinal migrants within their breeding range.

 Relationship to humans

 Grey-backed shrikes preferred sites close to human settlements, because these habitats offered a better foraging substrate and places safe from large predators.
-They appears to be naturally common across a widespread area and there is no evidence of them being globally threatened.
+They appear to be naturally common across a widespread area and there is no evidence of them being globally threatened.
 But this species is more at risk if their habitats are altered by changes in land management activities, and high-elevation habitat considered more secure than lower-lying ones.